yabok/yasl/README.md

 };
 ```

-SDS strings as already mentioned don't follow this schema, and are instead
+SDS strings, as mentioned in the [previous section](#simple-dynamic-strings),
-a single allocation with a prefix that lives *before* the address actually
+do not follow this scheme, and are instead a single memory region with a prefix
-returned for the string.
+that lives *before* the address of the char array itself.

 There are advantages and disadvantages with this approach over the traditional
-approach:
+one:

 **Disadvantage #1**: many functions return the new string as value, since sometimes SDS requires to create a new string with more space, so the most SDS API calls look like this: